‘Days Of Our Lives’: Alison Sweeney Reveals If She Will Return

 “I did watch Days Of Our Lives today.
 It’s sort of a funny thing because I realize that enough time has passed since I have been gone that I go back to my 14-year-old self.
 When I was in Canada shooting the last movie – there’s a huge Days fan base in Canada – so many people came up to me and shared their stories of watching as a kid and what it meant to them.”

 Last December, Sweeney had a skiing accident, which resulted in several torn knee ligaments.
 The timing couldn’t have been worse.
-Production on her movie Murder, She Baked was due to begin in the next few weeks.
+Production on her movie, Murder, She Baked, was due to begin in the next few weeks.
 It was a serious injury, but Alison worked with the film’s writer, Melissa Salmons, who just happened to be a former Days Of Our Lives writer.
 They managed to work it into the script.
 However, the actress wanted to be sure writing the injury in wasn’t because it had to be, but so that the story would be better because of it.

 “The amazing thing is that looking back on it, I feel like the injury really gave us good ideas that made the movie better and more interesting.
 My biggest concern was that I didn’t want to write it in just because we had to.
 I wanted to be a better storyteller than that.
 So I said to Melissa, ‘We have to find a way to incorporate it that actually serves the story and makes the story more compelling.’
 And we did.
 I think it’s actually great for the story.”